 World Languages and International Studies Academy

 The World Languages and International Studies Academy at Streamwood High School prepares graduates for further studies and successful employment in a global economy.
-The program is designed for students interested in vigorous academic training coupled with real world learning, including international travel and cultural experiences.
-Graduates will leave after four years with the equivalent of six years of study in either the Japanese, Mandarin or Spanish language.
+The program is designed for students interested in rigorous academic training coupled with real-world learning, including international travel and cultural experiences.
+Graduates will leave after four years with the equivalent of six years of study in either the Japanese, Mandarin, or Spanish language.

-In the World Languages and International Studies Academy, students pursue their special interests and talents in history, language arts, foreign language and business through an integrated, intensive honors program.
-Take a look at the course requirements here.
+In the World Languages and International Studies Academy, students pursue their special interests and talents in history, language arts, foreign language, and business through an integrated, intensive honors program.

-A daily, seventy-five minute foreign language class will provide the equivalent of six years of foreign language instruction by graduation.
+A daily, 75-minute foreign language class will provide the equivalent of six years of foreign language instruction by graduation.
 The cornerstone of the program, this instruction is enhanced by access to a computer/language lab.
-Before their senior year, students will have the opportunity to travel to a foreign country where "their" language is spoken, the ultimate "field trip"!
+Before their senior year, students will have the opportunity to travel to a foreign country where "their" language is spoken, the ultimate "field trip!"

-The World Languages and International Studies Academy offers students opprtunities to:
+The World Languages and International Studies Academy offers students opportunities to: